Neil van Dokkum (B. SocSc; LLB; LLM; PGC Con.Lit)

 Neil currently specialises in employment law, medical negligence law, family law and child protection law.
 He dabbles in EU law (procurement and energy).

-Neil retired from practice in 2002 to take up a full-time lecturing post.
-He has published three books since then, “Nursing Law for Irish Students (2005); “Evidence” (2007); and “Nursing Law for Students in Ireland” (2011).
-He is an accredited and practising mediator and is busy writing a book, with Dr Sinead Conneely, on Mediation in Ireland.
+Neil has now retired from full-time practice and devotes most of his energies to his students.
+He has published three books in Ireland, “Nursing Law for Irish Students (2005); “Evidence” (2007); and “Nursing Law for Students in Ireland” (2011).
+He is an accredited and practising mediator but this has had to take a back seat with the advent of full-time online learning as a result of COVID.

-His current interest is Ireland’s energy policy and its impact on the people and the environment.
+His current interest is the law and language.
 He is also researching the area of disability as a politico-economic construct.

 Neil is very happily married to Fiona, and they have two sons, Rory and Ian.